Yghtso/DBlusBlus/docs/DEVELOPMENT.md

 ## Development baseline

 The architecture's initial platform baseline is Linux on x86-64 or ARM64 with POSIX file APIs.
-The current implementation uses C++20 without compiler extensions.
+Production code uses C++20 without compiler extensions.
 Clang is the primary development compiler, and production code is expected to compile with both Clang and GCC.

 The repository declares these exact minimums or language requirements: